- Benefits of Certification

 While a reprocessed or fabricated NSF/ANSI 61 certified product does not retain its certification, it is still beneficial for manufacturers to choose NSF/ANSI 61 certified materials for their end product.
 Choosing NSF/ANSI 61 certified components or materials will save your company time and expenses when undergoing certification for your product.

 What is stainless steel?

 Stainless steel, compared to typical steel, is a general class of metal alloys that contains lower levels of iron and higher levels of chromium, vanadium, etc. The actual percent of the various elements yield different physical properties.

 Why do people use stainless steel products with drinking water systems?

-In general, stainless steels are quite hard, tough, and corrosion resistant in comparison to some other materials used in drinking water applications.
+In general, stainless steels are quite hard, tough and corrosion resistant in comparison to some other materials used in drinking water applications.

-No. Only products that are certified to NSF/ANSI Standard 61 can be assumed to meet the requirements of NSF/ANSI Standard 61.
-Certification to NSF/ANSI Standard 61 includes product testing and production location auditing to ensure ongoing compliance with the health based requirements of NSF 61.
+No. Only products that are certified to NSF/ANSI 61 can be assumed to meet the requirements of the standard.
+Certification to NSF/ANSI 61 includes product testing and production location auditing to ensure ongoing compliance with the health based requirements of NSF/ANSI 61.
 This includes testing products on an annual basis, by exposing them to different formulated waters (typically at pH 5, pH 8 and pH 10) and testing for regulated metals such as antimony, arsenic, barium, cadmium, chromium (including chromium VI), copper, lead, mercury, selenium, thallium, and nickel, as well as any other inorganic and organic leachate concerns that may derive from cutting oils, lubricants, process aids, welding, machining, and other forming by-products.
 The certification process also includes annual unannounced inspections of the manufacturing facility to verify that the manufacturer is making the product using the same raw materials, material suppliers and production process as the products that are tested.